nishimura5/behavior_senpai/README-en.md

 ## Interface

-> [!IMPORTANT]
-Behavior Senpai handles files in Pickle format.
-Due to security risks associated with Pickle format, only open files from trusted sources (e.g., avoid opening files from unknown sources available on the internet).
-For details, refer [here](https://docs.python.org/3/library/pickle.html).

 ### Track file

-The time-series coordinate data resulting from keypoint detection in app_detect.py is stored in a [Pickle-ized Pandas DataFrame type]((https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html)).
+The time-series coordinate data resulting from keypoint detection in app_detect.py is stored in a [Pickled Pandas DataFrame]((https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_pickle.html)).
 Behavior Senpai calls this a Track file.
 The Track file is saved in the "trk" folder created in the same directory as the video file where the keypoint detection was performed.